Maumagnaguagno/Timeline/README.md

 Timeline converts parts of Markdown to Graphviz DOT, which describes graphs.
 Each ``[name]: http://www.website.com "tooltip"`` into a link, ``## name`` into a cluster, ``- [name]`` of a cluster into a node.
 Links are expected to be defined before their respective nodes appear.
-This README is actually a valid input, see the [raw](https://raw.githubusercontent.com/Maumagnaguagno/Timeline/master/README.md) file to see the links.
+This README is actually a valid input, open the [raw](https://raw.githubusercontent.com/Maumagnaguagno/Timeline/master/README.md) file to see the links.
-In order to take full advantage of links and tooltips we recommend SVG output, see the result [here](http://maumagnaguagno.github.io/Timeline).
+SVG output is recommended to take full advantage of links and tooltips, see the result [here](http://maumagnaguagno.github.io/Timeline).

 ```Shell
 ruby timeline.rb README.md LR                   # Generate Left to Right DOT file